AlphaKretin/elo-world-tectonic/README.md

 Ranks every trainer in [Pokemon Tectonic](https://github.com/Pokemon-Tectonic-Team/Pokemon-Tectonic-Content) by running a full round-robin tournament of real, headless AI-vs-AI battles, then fitting Bradley-Terry ratings over the results — the same methodology as [elo_world_pokemon_crystal](https://github.com/jsettlem/elo_world_pokemon_crystal), built on top of Tectonic's [AI Benchmark](https://github.com/Pokemon-Tectonic-Team/Pokemon-Essentials-Chasm-Engine/tree/3.5-ai-rework) headless battle engine instead of emulator automation.

+## Website

+**[alphakretin.github.io/elo-world-tectonic](https://alphakretin.github.io/elo-world-tectonic/)** — browse the full round-robin results across all four formats (singles/doubles × cursed/uncursed, plus a "cursed-excluded" variant of each):

+- **Leaderboard** — sortable, searchable rankings for any format, with tier and curse-roll filters.
+Click a trainer to open their full card (party, moves, held items, record, best win/worst loss), downloadable as a PNG.
+- **Compare** — pick any two formats and see every trainer's rank and rating side-by-side, with the delta between them (rescaled so a trainer missing from one format doesn't inflate the others' rank deltas).
+- **Stats** — scatter-plot any two metrics against each other (rating, rank, win rate, team level) across any format, with an optional least-squares trendline.

 ## Results

-A preliminary published snapshot of the full round-robin ratings lives in [`official_results/`](official_results/) — leaderboards, notable-match writeups, and top-16 bracket showcases, for all four formats: singles, doubles, and an "uncursed" variant of each that drops every battle where a `CURSE_*` trainer policy was active, to see how the field shakes out without curse-skewed results pulling on the fit.
+A preliminary published snapshot of the full round-robin ratings also lives in [`official_results/`](official_results/) as static Markdown — leaderboards, notable-match writeups, and top-16 bracket showcases, for the same four formats.
 This is a manually-curated snapshot, not auto-generated; `analysis/` produces the same reports plus supplementary output (comparison CSVs, raw JSON) but isn't committed since it's fully reproducible from `results/`.

+---

+The rest of this README covers the tournament infrastructure itself — running the headless battle engine, distributing it across a cloud fleet, and generating the ratings/reports/website data from the results.

 ## Layout